joshua-9402/cpet-140-final-project/README.md

     - `build` - changes to build process or dependencies
       - this is different from `chore` since it directly affects the build process or dependencies
       - this option is only available for `CMakeLists.txt` or build scripts
-    - the only exception is `initial commit` and the few subsequent commits in the repository, the `README.md` and `cryptography.cpp`.
+    - the only exception is `initial commit` and the few subsequent commits in the repository and `README.md`
       - `README.md` follows a different convention since it is a documentation file.
         - `docs` - update README.md, add technical overview, fix typos, etc.
-      -  `cryptography.cpp` follows a different convention since it is a security-related file.
-        - `encrypt` - add encryption functionality, update encryption algorithms, fix encryption bugs, etc.
-        - `decrypt` - add decryption functionality, update decryption algorithms, fix decryption bugs, etc.
-        - `hash` - add hashing functionality, update hashing algorithms, fix hashing bugs, etc.
   - For description, use a concise summary of the change.
   - Examples: `db: add createTable helper`, `ui: move font loading to LoadAdditionalFonts`.
 - Include a brief body when needed: one-line rationale and test instructions.